mhackersu/thedc/README.md

 ---

-For a detailed explanation of how things work, check out [Docus](https://docus.dev).
+For a detailed explanation of how things work, check out the Docus [docs](https://docus.dev).